-By the end of the third year of graduate study, every graduate student must demonstrate a high level of proficiency in at least one language other than English.
-The language should be French, German, Greek, or Latin.
-If the student’s native language is French or German the requirement may be waived at the discretion of the director of graduate studies (DGS).
+All students pursuing a PhD in Philosophy are required to demonstrate graduate-level reading proficiency in French, German, Greek, or Latin by the end of the third year of graduate study.
+If the student’s native language is French or German, the requirement may be waived at the discretion of the director of graduate studies (DGS).
 Any language other than English may fulfill the requirement if (a) it is needed for dissertation work and (b) approval is granted by the DGS.
-Competence may be demonstrated by passing an examination administered by the department, by achieving a B+ or higher in an approved intermediate course (normally a translation course) administered by another department and approved by the DGS, or by passing the Graduate School Foreign Language test with a score of at least 600.
-Candidates are strongly advised to satisfy the language requirement as early as possible.
+Language proficiency can be demonstrated through either a language examination, by achieving a B+ or higher in an approved intermediate course (normally a translation course) administered by another department and approved by the DGS, successful completion of a non-credit graduate-level foreign language reading course offered by Boston University, or the equivalent of two years of undergraduate study of the language at Boston University.
 Language courses offered at the graduate level will be given graduate credit.
 Two such courses may count toward the coursework requirement of 16 courses.

-Students must possess a good reading knowledge of any language that is important for their dissertation work (e.g., students writing a dissertation on Plato must at least satisfy the requirements of an intermediate Greek course, with the expectation that the study of the language will be an ongoing activity).
-A dissertation proposal will not be approved until the relevant mastery has been demonstrated to the satisfaction of the dissertation director.
+Students must possess a good reading knowledge of any language that is important for their dissertation work A dissertation proposal will not be approved until the relevant mastery has been demonstrated to the satisfaction of the dissertation director.
 The director will have the discretion of accepting a B+ or higher in a relevant language course as evidence of competence; or adequate performance on a translation examination; or any reasonable means of determining competence.

 To remain in good standing, PhD students must submit their qualifying papers for the first time by the end of their third year (i.e., August 31), if they were admitted post-BA, or, if they were admitted post-MA, by the end of their second year (i.e., August 31).
 These papers must be substantial pieces of philosophical work, demonstrating a strong knowledge of the relevant topic and a good deal of original thought.
 The papers may (but need not) be derived from papers originally written for course credit.
 It should not be assumed that a paper that receives an “A” in a course will be of sufficient quality.
 The papers must be “self-standing” works.
 In other words, each must be intelligible to philosophers other than those who may have participated in a seminar on the topic of the paper.
 The papers must be on topics in substantially different areas of philosophy; for example, it is not acceptable to submit two metaphysics papers, or two papers on ancient figures, or two papers in ethics.
 The DGS will determine what qualifies as a “substantially different” area of philosophy.
 Papers should not be longer than 9,000 words.

-If students receive a Not-pass they will have until December 31 of their fourth year (for post-BA students) or of their third year (for post-MA students) to resubmit their qualifying papers.
+If students receive a Not-pass, they will have until January 15 of their fourth year (for post-BA students) or of their third year (for post-MA students) to resubmit their qualifying papers.
 Students will have only two opportunities to submit each paper.

-Get more details and a copy of the department’s Regulae from our department site.
+Get more details and a copy of the department’s guidelines from our department site.